 Acquired computer software licenses are capitalised on the basis of the costs incurred to acquire and bring to use the specific software.
-These costs are amortised on a straight-line basis over their estimated useful lives.

 3.7 Impairment of non-financial assets

 At each reporting date, the Group reviews the carrying amounts of its intangible assets to determine whether there is any indication that those assets have suffered an impairment loss.
 If any such indication exists, the recoverable amount of the asset is estimated to determine the extent of the impairment loss (if any).
 Where the asset does not generate cash flows that are independent from other assets, the Group estimates the recoverable amount of the cash-generating unit (CGU) to which the asset belongs.
 When a reasonable and consistent basis of allocation can be identified, corporate assets are also allocated to individual cash-generating units, or otherwise they are allocated to the smallest group of cash-generating units for which a reasonable and consistent allocation basis can be identified.